Beast Boy: Limited series and Titans West

 Seeking to resume his acting career, Changeling leaves the Titans and moves to Los Angeles to live with his screenwriter cousin Matt.
 Failing to find any serious work, Gar attempts to clear his name after having been framed for a series of murders around the city.
-He eventually discovers that the real culprit is Gemini, the daughter of his old Doom Patrol foe Madame Rouge.
-Blaming Gar for her mother's death, Gemini reveals that she has hired a pair of mercenaries known as Fear and Loathing to kidnap Tim Bender and Vicky Valiant, Gar's former Space Trek: 2020 co-stars.
+He eventually discovers that the real culprit is Gemini, the daughter of Madame Rouge.
+Blaming Gar for her mother's death, Gemini reveals that she has hired a pair of mercenaries known as Fear and Loathing to kidnap Tim Bender and Vicky Valiant, Gar's former Space Trek: 2022 co-stars.
 With the bound and gagged actors in tow, Gemini attempts to flee, only to be defeated by the combined might of Beast Boy (who had decided to return to this code name at this time) and his former Titans West teammate Bette Kane.
 Once again in the public eye, Gar decides to ignore his newfound celebrity status and resume his superhero career.
 Along with Bette and Matt, Gar purchases a new apartment.
 While accompanying Bette to Tokyo for a tennis match, Gar is possessed by a Tengu, but is freed by Japanese superhero Bushido.
 Following a failed attempt to recreate "Titans West" as "Titans L.A.", as recounted in Titans Secret Files #2 (October 2000), Garfield rejoins the main team.

 Mentor

 Following the apparent death of Donna Troy, the Titans and Young Justice both disband.
 Moving back to San Francisco, Cyborg, Starfire, and Beast Boy decide to form a new team of Teen Titans, acting as mentors to the former members of Young Justice.
-During the events of the Infinite Crisis, Beast Boy assembles a team of past and present Titans to battle Superboy-Prime.
-Despite a valiant effort, the Titans are easily defeated by the impossibly powerful Superboy-Prime.
+During Infinite Crisis, Beast Boy assembles a team of past and present Titans to battle Superboy-Prime.
+Despite a valiant effort, the Titans are easily defeated.

 "Infinite Crisis" and 52

 Beast Boy is present as a member of the team during the events of the 2005–2006 storyline "Infinite Crisis".

-In the 2006 - 2007 weekly series 52, following the death of Superboy, Wonder Girl and Robin, Cyborg, and Starfire leave the team, and Beast Boy takes the role of leader.
+In the 2006 - 2007 weekly series 52, following the death of Superboy (Conner Kent), Wonder Girl and Robin, Cyborg, and Starfire leave the team, and Beast Boy takes the role of leader.
 Beast Boy recruits new Titan members, but the new teenage superheroes are more interested in their fame than seeking true justice.
 When Steel calls the Titans for help, most of the Titans abandons the team, leaving only Beast Boy, Raven, and Zatara.
 Beast Boy manages to recruit Aquagirl, and Offspring, and the new team aid Steel on a raid on Lexcorp.
 Beast Boy also participated in World War III.
 Due to Beast Boy's effort, the Teen Titans returns to its normal state after Wonder Girl and Robin's return.